 Further details and application forms can be found here.

-You might find useful to read about the Recognition Awards 2018 for applications: Friday, 1st February 2019.*
+You might find useful to read about the Recognition Awards 2018 for applications: Friday, 8th February 2019 at noon.*

 The awards will be presented at our 2019 National Conference in Glasgow on Wednesday 6th March.